MaksimKobzar/smc/VAC/Reviews/Predictable and Scalable End-to-End Formal Verification.md

 ### Main
 #### Why formal isn't so widely used?
-- Harry foster research shows that only 35-40% projects use formal
+- Harry Foster research shows that only 35-40% projects use formal
 - Benefits: bugs are caught sooner, corner case bugs are found easily, mathematical proofs, discover and redefine requirements, deal with complected cases such as deadlocks
 - The key hindrance is writing SVA for efficiency to ensure **high coverage, predictable proof convergence and scalability with design size**
 #### How to deal with that problem?